blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

 ## Requirements

-* BlocknetDX v3.9.10+, encrypted, fully synced.
+* BlocknetDX wallet v3.9.10+, encrypted, fully synced.
 [GitHub Releases](https://github.com/BlocknetDX/BlockDX/releases)

 * Block DX Beta UI.
 [GitHub Releases](https://github.com/BlocknetDX/blockdx-ui/releases)

-* Latest wallet of each currency you want to trade with (fully synced, encrypted)
+* Confirmed wallet release of each coin you want to trade with (fully synced, encrypted)

      * Coins you want to trade with need to be sent to a labelled receive address on each wallet